 A Quiet Month of Whispers

-May Allah bless us in Rajab and Sha‘ban, may He allow us to reach Ramadan, and may He accept every sincere du‘a we make in these months.
+May Allah bless us in Rajab and Sha‘ban, allow us to reach Ramadan, and accept all our du‘as.
 Ameen.